VanOns/statamic-static-cache-buster/docs/configuration.md

 ],
 ```

-When entries in your `blog_posts` collection also have separate comments & questions URLs:
+When entries in your `blog_posts` collection also have separate comments and questions URLs:

 ```php
 'additional_entry_paths' => [